cortexlib/box/README.md

 ## Install

-Add `cortexlib@0.1.0` to the 'dependencies' section of your `bpt.yaml` file.
+Add `cortexlib@0.1.2` to the 'dependencies' section of your `bpt.yaml` file.
 When running `bpt build`, use `--use-repo "trovepi.dev"` or `-r "trovepi.dev"` flag option to specify lookup through Trove.

 ---

 ## Contributing and License

-- Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute and support the development of `cortexlib`.
+- Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute and support the development of cortexlib.
 - The Cortex Library is under the MIT License.
 Refer to [LICENSE](LICENSE) for full details.
 - This repository, it's contributors, maintainers and collaborators are governed by the `Contributor Covenant Code of Conduct v2.1` outlined in the [Code of Conduct](CODE_OF_CONDUCT.md) file.